s-gbz/grilborzer.github.io/_posts/2020-08-07-the-power-of-writing-morning-pages-part-5.md

 It was cleansing to shake bad thoughts off on a page.

 As that was done, I naturally began to build myself up by acknowledging my strengths, talents and privileges.
-There is an abundance of good in ourselves and our lifes.
+There is an abundance of good in ourselves and our lives.
 Appreciating it helped me to reframe my feelings.
 I still wasn't feeling "happy", but that was alright.
 At least I had found the strength inside me again.